San Francisco Tree Accident Lawyer

 The news clip below tells the story of a man trapped by a fallen tree in San Francisco's McLaren Park.San Francisco Tree Accident Lawyer

-I'm Ed Smith, a tree accident lawyer in San Francisco, California.
-Each year, tree accidents cause severe injuries or deaths.
-If you or a loved one suffered major injuries as a result of a tree accident, please talk with us to receive free and friendly advice: (415) 805-7284 or (800) 404-5400.
+Each year, accidents involving trees cause severe injuries or deaths.
+If you or a loved one suffered significant injuries from a tree accident, please contact us for free and friendly advice: (415) 805-7284 or (800) 404-5400.
 Our office has helped injured San Francisco residents for almost four decades.